paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-079-definitions.md

 For inflation adjustment of certain items in this section, see Revenue Procedures listed in a table under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).

 #### References in Text
 The Social Security Act, referred to in subsec. (b)(1)(B), (2)(B)(i), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title XVIII of the Act is classified generally to subchapter XVIII (§ 1395 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title XVIII of the Act is classified generally to subchapter XVIII (§ 1395 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 Section 1861(r)(1) of the Act is classified to [section 1395x(r)(1) of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1395x/r/1&num=0&edition=prelim).
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
 2006—Subsec. (e).
 Pub.
 L. 109–280, § 844(c), amended subsec. (e) generally.
 Prior to amendment, subsec. (e) related to treatment of coverage provided as part of a life insurance contract.